Financial Planning for the Fresh Graduate – How Should You Allocate Your Budget?

 With that forced discipline to save up, you buy yourself a peace of mind while fulfilling your desires, without worrying too much about your future needs.

-For those who are naturally big savers, doesn’t it make more sense to put your hard-earned savings into wealth-accumulating vehicles, instead of leaving it in your bank account, slowly being eroded by inflation?
+For those who are naturally big savers, great job saving up thus far!
+You now have an opportunity to better position your hard-earned savings in fighting inflation and achieving long term growth.
 Let us look at a simple illustration of how compounding interest can work in our favour.

 Suppose we can set aside $200 every month for the next thirty years till age 55 to fund our retirement life with 2 options: